Curious about Amazon Brand Registry? Here’s what you need to know about this program, and how to get started with it.

-The Amazon Brand Registry is a program for sellers who manufacture or sell their own branded products.
-The program’s goal is to make it easier for sellers with their own brands to manage those brands and list their products on Amazon.com.
-So registering your brand with Amazon gives you increased control over your products’ titles, details, bullet points, product description, meta-data, and other attributes.
-This program also gives you the ability to list products without UPCs or EANs, like in a case where you make customized items that don’t naturally have UPCs or EANs.
-Here are some of the useful situations in which Brand Registry will help your business control the brand equity experience of your brands:
+Amazon’s Brand Registry is a program for sellers who manufacture or sell their own branded products and want to protect their brand on Amazon.
+The program’s goal is to make it easier for sellers with their own brands to manage those brands by protecting the content on their product listings from tampering by other sellers.
+Registering your brand with Amazon through Brand Registry gives you increased control over your products’ titles, details, bullet points, product description, metadata, and other attributes.
+This program also gives you the ability to list products without UPCs or EANs—for instance, if you make customized, one-of-a-kind items that don’t naturally have UPCs or EANs.

-- So let’s say you sell your own private label products on Amazon, and you want to make sure the content you submitted for your products doesn’t get changed by other sellers, this is a very good way to lock down content.
+- You sell your own private label products on Amazon, and you want to make sure the content you’ve submitted for your products doesn’t get changed by other sellers.
+Brand Registry provides a great way to lock down that content.

-- You may have other resellers listing your brand of products on Amazon, but they haven’t done a good job of creating accurate or complete content for the site – you can update and lock down that content.
-You may also have products that you don’t sell on Amazon, but some reseller will eventually sell the items.
-Through Amazon Brand Registry, you can create “shell” listings, and lock down the content so future resellers will have good content on existing listings to use.
+- You may have other resellers listing your brand of products on Amazon, but they haven’t done a good job of creating accurate or complete content for the site.
+Again, Brand Registry lets you lock down that content once you’ve updated it to your liking.

-- Even if you aren’t the rightsholder of a brand you sell on Amazon, you may be able to get Brand Registry permission to lock down content if you send Amazon a letter of approval from the brand’s rightholders for you to control and update Amazon listings content on behalf of the brand
+- You sell products on behalf of a brand, and you have an interest in ensuring the quality of that brand’s product listings.
+Even if you aren’t the rightsholder of a brand you sell on Amazon, you may be able to get Brand Registry permission to lock down content if you send Amazon a letter of approval from the brand’s rightholders for you to control and update Amazon listings content on behalf of the brand

-Once you have selected that identifying attribute, it will take a few days for Amazon’s Brand Registry team to review and hopefully approve your application.
-Then you are granted Brand Registry permission for your brand, at which point you will need to RESUBMIT all of your feeds on this brand.
-Only then will the data that you want locked down get locked down by Amazon.
-And Amazon will actually apply a Global Catalog Identifier (GCID) to each and every SKU in the brands that you have locked down.
+Once you’ve selected and submitted each product’s key attribute, it will take a few days for Amazon’s Brand Registry team to review and hopefully approve your application.
+Once you’re granted Brand Registry permission, you’ll need to resubmit all of your feeds for your product content to be locked down by Amazon.
+Amazon will also apply a global catalog identifier (GCID) to each SKU in the brands that you have locked down.
 Each GCID is unique, and will be tied to your third-party seller account such that no one else can change the content that you have submitted (with the exception of product images).